thomasdarimont/spring-boot-keycloak-jwe-example/README.md

 #### Nested JWS

-The nested signed JWT (JWS) is signed by
+The nested signed JWT (JWS) is signed by Keycloak with private key of the active realm key.

 The the nested JWS:
 ```